p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 * Monetization
 * Satisfaction

-Atleast two or three metrics should be identified across the funnel to identify the primary North Start Metrics, its supporting metrics and counter metrics as part of <a href="https://prodbee.com/product-prioritization-empathy/" target="_blank"> prioritization </a>  in the next step. <br>
+Atleast two or three metrics should be identified across the funnel so that we could accurately prioritize most appropriate metrics in the next step.
-It is important to use an appropriate time frame for these metrics which generally depends on the company’s performance review cadence (weekly, monthly or quarterly).
+It is also important to use an appropriate time frame for these metrics which generally depends on the company’s performance review cadence (weekly, monthly or quarterly).

 The metrics should be measured across all relevant users, supply, demand, business and platform (whatever applicable) - consider 2X2 of these against the funnel metrics.